Mitigating risks in concrete production

 With the use of lower quality aggregates on the rise, many contractors are relying on their ready mix concrete producers to use chemical admixtures that minimize the impact of using poor quality aggregates.
 For example, clay mitigating, water reducing admixtures help to mitigate the detrimental impact of swellable clays, resulting in higher-quality concrete.

 This approach allows more aggregates to be sourced locally, resulting in lower costs.
-More importantly, this water reducer admixture solution ensures concrete is workable, consistent and high-quality.
+More importantly, this water-reducing concrete admixture solution ensures concrete is workable, consistent and high-quality.

 - Cement production